-She has also been an accomplished ballet coach, classical pianist, poet, architectural model builder, calligrapher, designer, technical cycle analyst, and licensed Getty Images photographer.
-She holds a Phi Beta Kappa Cum Laude Bachelor of Arts degree from Smith College and a Masters Degree.
+Before publishing Menstrala, she was an accomplished ballet coach, classical pianist, poet, architectural model builder, interior designer and calligrapher.
+She also is a licensed Getty Images photographer, and holds a Phi Beta Kappa Cum Laude Bachelor of Arts degree from Smith College as well as a Masters Degree.

-As part of a social art experiment by a Navy crew member, prints of Timandra & Bulis were twice displayed on board the USS Kitty Hawk aircraft carrier in 2003.
+As part of a social art experiment by a Navy crew member, prints of Timandra & Bulis were twice displayed on board the USS Kitty Hawk aircraft carrier in the summer of 2003.

-The artist’s last Menstrala, No. 88, painted in 2003 and entitled The Decoder, features her menstrual blood conclusively turned into the color of gold.
+The artist’s last Menstrala, No. 88, painted in 2003 and entitled The Decoder, features her menstrual blood conclusively turned into gold.

-Copyright © 2023 Vanessa Tiegs.
+Copyright © 2024 Vanessa Tiegs.
 All rights reserved.
-Linking to the digital files on this website is permitted, but commercial usage of the artworks requires a licensing fee for any one time usage and a royalty fee for multiple usage in derivative works.
+Linking to the digital files on this website is permitted.
+Commercial usage of the artworks requires a licensing fee for any one time usage and a royalty fee for multiple usage in derivative works.
 Exceptions are applicable to academic and educational usages.